-Dr. Sung Wook Chung joined the faculty in 2005 and serves as associate professor of Christian theology and director of Korean Initiatives.
-He is a member of the American Academy of Religion, Evangelical Theological Society, Calvin Studies Society, Society of Biblical Literature, and the Karl Barth Society of North America.
+Dr. Sung Wook Chung joined the faculty in 2005 as associate professor of theology.
+He is a member of the American Academy of Religion, Evangelical Theological Society, Calvin Studies Society, and the Karl Barth Society of North America.
+He is a native Korean.